Table of contents

 That’s why our recommendation is that if you choose the “factory reset” option, you should only reinstall apps that you completely trust.
 If you are unfamiliar with the app or are unsure, do not reinstall it.

 An ounce of prevention is worth a pound of cure.
-We thus encourage you to be careful and to follow these best practices when it comes to keeping malware or tracking software off your phone:
+We thus encourage you to be careful and to follow these best practices when it comes to keeping malware or tracking software off your phone (these practices can also be effective for avoiding other privacy violations including spam phone calls, texts, emails):

 - Only allow people you trust to handle your cell phone.
 Never give it to someone that you don’t know.